 If you can master the internship search process, you will be better at searching for a job.
 For either purpose, job or internship, you need to put together a well-crafted resume and cover letter.
-Putting together a killer LinkedIn profile is also a necessity in todays competitive work environment.
+Putting together a superstar level LinkedIn profile is also a necessity in todays competitive work environment.
 If you have never been on a professional job interview, interviewing for internships can help you gain confidence in your interviewing skills.

 Deciding to do an internship post-grad doesn’t mean you just apply for everything you see and hope for the best.
 Develop a strategy and understand what type of internship you are looking for.
 What skills do you want to enhance or learn?
-Is there a particular industry or company yuo want to work for?
+Is there a particular industry or company you want to work for?
 Just like your job search, your internship should be focused too.
 My free guide, The Internship Manual Toolkit, walks you through the steps of getting your internship game plan together.

 They key to success is to be proactive.
 Get your resume together, apply, network, learn new skills, practice interviewing and do an internship.
 Evaluate what you want and see if it is in line with the skills you bring to the table.
 It may not happen overnight, but you will breakthrough.